 -

-- high prevalence – consistently high numbers of believers over time
+- high incidence – consistently high numbers of new believers over time

-- and high incidence – consistently high numbers of adherents over time.
+- and high prevalence – consistently high numbers of adherents over time.

 - By contrast, there was remarkable unanimity among…the sacred texts of the world’s great religions.